Appsilon/tapyr-template/README.md

 Replace placeholders with your server URL, server name, and API key.
 Verify the deployment on Posit Connect for successful upload.

-## :star2: Stay Updated
-Don't miss out on important updates and exclusive content about Tapyr and Shiny for Python → [Subscribe to our newsletter](https://go.appsilon.com/shiny-weekly?utm_source=community&utm_medium=github&utm_content=tapyr).

-Have questions or want to contribute?
-Engage with Appsilon's developers and the data science community on our [Shiny 4 All](https://go.appsilon.com/shiny4allcommunity).

 ---

 Developed with :heart: at [Appsilon](https://appsilon.com).
 Get in touch: <opensource@appsilon.com>.

-Want to stay up to date with Tapyr and other packages?
-Join 4,2k explorers and get the [📧 Shiny Weekly Newsletter](https://go.appsilon.com/shiny-weekly?utm_source=community&utm_medium=github&utm_content=tapyr) into your mailbox and check our [Slack community](https://go.appsilon.com/shiny4allcommunity).

 Explore the [Rhinoverse](https://rhinoverse.dev) - a family of R packages built around [Rhino](https://appsilon.github.io/rhino/)!